Ecuador & Galapagos

 Additional Expenses

 The national currency of Ecuador and the Islands is the US Dollar (USD).
-We recommend that you carry $130 cash on hand for the following expenses.
+We recommend that you carry a minimum of $350 cash on hand for the following expenses plus extra cash for some meals or incidentals.
 It is necessary to have this cash in hand before departing the airport in Quito or Guayaquil for your flight to the Galápagos Islands.

 $20 per person - Galápagos Visitors Card (purchased at the airport in UIO or GYE)